-State Representative Nicole Klarides-Ditria was first elected to serve the 105th district of Beacon Falls, Seymour, and part of Derby in 2016.
+State Representative Nicole Klarides-Ditria was first elected to serve the 105th district in 2016, and has continued to serve the people of Beacon Falls, Seymour, and part of Derby with distinction since.

-For the 2021-2022 legislative session, Representative Klarides-Ditria was named Chair of the Legislative Regulation Review Committee by House Republican Leader Vincent Candelora, and promoted to serve as a Caucus Whip.
+For the 2023-2024 session, Representative Klarides-Ditria (R-105) was appointed by House Republican Leader Vincent Candelora to serve as Ranking Member of the legislature’s Public Health Committee.
+She will also serve on the Finance, Revenue and Bonding Committee and the Regulation Review Committee where she previously held the title of Chair.
+Representative Klarides-Ditria will continue to serve in her leadership role as a Caucus Whip.
 Whips are traditionally responsible for helping to shape public policy, assisting Republican lawmakers and making sure all Republican House members are in attendance to cast their votes on legislative issues.

 A lifelong resident of Seymour, Rep. Klarides-Ditria’s grandparents’ emigration from Greece in search of the American Dream had a tremendous impact on her commitment to community.
 Following their daily example of hard work – they founded Klarides Supermarkets – Rep. Klarides-Ditria grew up working at her family’s supermarkets in Seymour and Derby where she learned the same values of hard work and putting her community first.

 In 2011, Nicole was elected to serve on the Seymour Board of Selectman and was unanimously voted by Democrats and Republicans to become the Deputy First Selectman.
 Nicole was reelected to the Board of Selectman in 2013 and 2015; she stepped down from being the Deputy First Selectman after winning her election for State Representative.